 What do we do?
 Our current activities include the awarding of medals and certificates to outstanding J.R.O.T.C. and R.O.T.C. cadets, Eagle Boy Scouts, fire department and law enforcement officials, and to those who honor the American flag in a special manner.
 The Knight Essay and other scholarly activities foster scholarly appreciation of our patriotic heritage among Hawaiis young people.
 The Hawaii Society joined thousands around the world in honoring the 300th birthday of Benjamin Franklin, and we promote the celebrating of Americas Independence each July 4.
 We have a new web site at www.hawaiisar.org with an array of resources and information at your fingertips.

 Individual contributions are the lifeblood of HISSAR support.
 Your generous gift will help us sustain our patriotic mission and the activities described.
 Indeed, your generosity plays a vital role in our success.

-Your donations are tax-deductible to the extent allowed by law.
-Please send your check today, made out to Hawaii SAR. to:
+Your donations may be tax-deductible to the extent allowed by law.
+Please send your check today, made out to Hawaii SAR and receive a receipt and public notice posting you as a sponsor/contributor, to:

 Hawaii Sons of the American Revolution

 “The Stamp Act, enforced taxation without representation, and the Boston Post Bill were steps by which the advance was made through a period of ten years toward revolution, and when with Lexington and Concord, the shot was fired, heard round the world the war was actually begun.
 All hesitation was now abandoned, and a Congress was called together for the purpose of deciding the future of the oppressed American colonies.”